spinnaker/spinnaker.github.io/reference/providers/kubernetes-v2/index.md

 * __Versioning__

-  If a resource is "versioned", it will always be deployed with a new sequence number `vNNN`.
+  If a resource is "versioned", it will always be deployed with a new sequence number `vNNN`, unless no change has been made to it.
 This is important for resources like ConfigMaps and ReplicaSets, which don't have their own built-in update policy like Deployments or StatefulSets do.
 Making an edit to the in-place, rather than redeploying can have unexpected results, and delete prior history.
 Regardless, whatever the policy is, it can be overriden during a deploy manifest stage.

 * __Stability__